ngs-docs/angus/rmarkdown_rnaseq.md

 ```

-## Citation Styles
+### Citation Styles

 **Citation Style Language (CSL)** is an XML-based language that identifies the format of citations and bibliographies.
 Reference management programs such as Zotero, Mendeley and Papers all use CSL.

-Search for your favorite journal and CSL in the <a href="https://www.zotero.org/styles" target="_blank">Zotero Style Repository</a>, which currently has >8,000 CSLs.
+Search for your favorite journal and CSL in the [Zotero Style Repository](https://www.zotero.org/styles), which currently has >8,000 CSLs.
 Is there a style that you're looking for that is not there?

 ```
 output: html_document